qrvey/partner-portal/docs/ui-docs/eup-dashboards.md

 ![eup-dashboards](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/eup/eup-dash1.gif#thumbnail)

 ## Personalizing The Charts
 If you want to personalize any of the charts, simply click on the dotted menu at the corner of the chart panel to find and click on the **Edit** option.
 This action opens the Chart Builder/Editor where you can change your chart’s configuration or even its type.
-To learn more about the <a href="/docs/ui-docs/dataviews/chart-builder/#chart-builder">Chart Builder</a> please see the dedicated article.
+To learn more about the [Chart Builder](../ui-docs/chart-builder/overview.md) please see the dedicated article.

 ![eup-dashboards](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/eup/eup-dash2.gif#thumbnail)